Free Clinics

 Website

-Services low income residents of Goodhue County and Lake City, Minnesota.
-Provides Dental Care, Medical Care, Mental Health Care, Hispanic Family Therapy, Optical Care, Connctions to Resources, Prescription Assistance, and MNsure Enrollment Assistance.
+Services low-income residents of Goodhue County and Lake City, Minnesota.
+Provides Dental Care, Medical Care, Mental Health Care, Hispanic Family Therapy, Optical Care, Connections to Resources, Prescription Assistance, and MNsure Enrollment Assistance.
 See website for hours and more information.
 A bilingual, bicultural psychotherapist is available to provide short-term therapy for Spanish-speaking individuals and families with mental health concerns.
 Appointments are required.
 Call Hispanic Outreach at 651-301-2184 for more information.
+Meet with resource coordinator each visit.

 St. Clare Health Mission